“To love what you do and feel that it matters — how could anything be more fun?”

 Undergraduate Program in Journalism

 The Journalism Program at Auburn University prepares students to tell stories through digital and traditional platforms because today’s news consumers want their content via print, television, the Web, on a tablet, smart phone or other digital device.
-Our students can expect to be prepared to work in a variety of media outlets because our graduates find employment at television stations, newspapers, magazines, online news sites, radio networks and a host of other communication companies.
-Students who want to work as reporters, editors or producers should major in journalism.
-We will prepare you for a career in digital, broadcast or print news.
+Our majors are prepared to work in a variety of media outlets because our graduates find employment at television stations, newspapers, magazines, online news sites, radio networks and a host of other communication companies.
+Students who want to work as reporters, anchors, editors or producers should major in journalism.
+We will prepare you for a career in digital, television or print news.
 What we often hear from those who hire our graduates is that they prefer Auburn journalism majors because our students are able to hit the ground running on Day 1.

 Core Journalism Values

-Journalism basics – that is what we are known for teaching.
-Each journalism major develops a thorough foundation in how to research and report news and features.
+Each journalism major develops a thorough foundation in how to research and report news and features for newspapers, TV, magazines and online publications.
 Each becomes well versed in the importance of grammar, spelling, word usage and Associated Press style.
 Our students know that great journalism begins with a tireless search for the truth.
 They know the important role the media play in our democracy and that accuracy equals credibility.
 Our nationally accredited program holds fast to the most enduring principles of journalism as we have a strong commitment to the traditional tenets of journalistic excellence.

 The tools journalists use to tell their stories are always changing.
 Journalism graduates are expected to stay up to date on the latest software, digital technology, social network sites, microblogging platforms and Web design.
 Our majors begin that training in the classroom by using social networks to research and report stories, for source identification, crowd-sourcing, story promotion and story curation.
 Students become multi-platform content creators who can produce and edit broadcast and audio stories, Web videos, design newspaper and magazine pages and create websites.
+Those interested in broadcast journalism are able to take courses in our state-of-the-art television station, which opened in 2013 in conjunction with our partnership with Raycom Media.
 Our majors get additional hands-on practical experience through working at the student newspaper, television station, radio station, magazine or yearbook.

-The journalism major requires 45 hours.
+The journalism major requires 48 hours.
 All journalism majors must complete the same basic skills courses, reporting, media law and a required internship, which account for 15 hours.
-Majors are required to take six hours of specialized reporting courses, which can include digital news reporting, sports reporting or magazine and feature writing.
+Majors are required to take six hours of specialized reporting courses, which can include digital news reporting in our new television station, sports reporting or magazine and feature writing.
 Majors will also select six hours of journalism production courses, which can include courses such as digital news production, photojournalism or multimedia journalism.

 All of our skills-based courses are limited to 18 students to ensure that our majors receive one-on-one instruction and feedback from their professors.